TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker.md

 -p 5432:5432 \
 postgres:10-alpine
 ```
+**Note**

+{{< warning success >}}
->**Note**: The above PostgreSQL configuration is an example.
-You can customize deployment of your PostgreSQL instance.
+The above PostgreSQL configuration is an example.
+You can customise deployment of your PostgreSQL instance.
 Please refer to [the PostgreSQL documentation](https://www.postgresql.org/docs/current/installation.html) for further guidance.
+{{< /warning >}}

 #### Create an environment variables file
 Creating an environment variables file to specify settings for the portal is the next step.
 This is optional, as you can alternatively specify all the variables using the -e option when starting your deployment.

 Here is an example of a sample environment file.
-For a comprehensive reference of environment variables, please refer to [the Configuration section]({{< ref "/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}}) in the Tyk Enterprise Developer Portal documentation.
+For a comprehensive reference of environment variables, please refer to the [configuration section]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration" >}}) in the Tyk Enterprise Developer Portal documentation.
 ```ini
 PORTAL_HOSTPORT=3001
 PORTAL_DATABASE_DIALECT=postgres